matrix-org/sygnal/README.md

     :   It expects:

-        -   the `certfile` parameter to be a path relative to sygnal\'s working directory of a PEM file containing the APNS certificate and unencrypted private key.
+        -   the `certfile` parameter to be a path relative to sygnal's working directory of a PEM file containing the APNS certificate and unencrypted private key.